They're in all the paintings of the First Thanksgiving. And all the season's grade school plays.

 Pilgrim Governor William Bradford said "they cherished a great hope" when they sailed to this new land.
 "Laying good foundations for the advance of the gospel of the kingdom of Christ."
 They wanted the people here to have the same opportunity to know about Jesus that they had been given.

-Telling the First Americans about Jesus is part of the spiritual DNA of this nation since its beginnings.
-But, sadly, only an estimated 4% of them know this One who is, for all of us, our only real Hope.
+Only an estimated 4% of Native people know this One who is, for all of us, our only real Hope.
 Too many of God's people have forgotten them, too.

-Twenty-five years ago, God showed me the Forgotten People, and my life has never been the same.
-I have eaten at their tables, learned from their wisdom, been to their funerals.
-Too many funerals - of too many young.
+Over 30 years ago, God showed me the Forgotten People, and my life has never been the same.
+I have eaten at their tables, learned from their wisdom, been to their funerals – too many being young.

 Forty years ago, Dr. Billy Graham said, "The Native American is a sleeping giant.
 He is awakening.
 The original Americans could become the evangelists who will help win America for Christ."

-And wouldn't that be just like God!
-Using the most broken to bring healing to our land.
-The people forgotten by everyone but Him.
+Wouldn't that be just like God!
+The people forgotten by everyone but Him - to help bring healing.
 The people He put here first.
-The people to whom He is saying...
+The people to whom He is saying ...

 "It's your time now."